-During our COVID-19 testing program, we performed more than 1,000,000 assays for customers.
-We primarily marketed our COVID-19 testing services to skilled nursing facilities in the western United States and to certain community colleges within California.
+Since launch of our COVID-19 testing program, we performed more than 1,000,000 assays for customers.
+We primarily marketed our COVID- 19 testing services to skilled nursing facilities in the western United States and to certain community colleges within California.